 That was of course 20 years ago when Commission recommendations came much later.
 Akram Raza, in any case, hadn’t fulfilled his early promise at least in the Test Cricket arena.
-In his one day international career he played 49 matches.
+In his one-day international career, he played 49 matches.
 Though he was reasonably successful, conceding only 3.71 runs per over with his accurate but not very penetrative off-spin bowling.

-He made his last national level appearance back in 1994-95.
+He made his last national-level appearance back in 1994-95.
 Akram Raza may have found domestic cricket over the years less fulfilling.
 He has continued to pursue it with the same zeal and enthusiasm as always.
-He made his mark on the first class circuit in 1981-82.
+He made his mark on the first-class circuit in 1981-82.
 The spindly thin Akram Raza Test match career has not been quite impressive.

-A mere of 13 wickets in nine tests at an average of 56.30 runs apiece.
+A mere 13 wickets in nine Tests at an average of 56.30 runs apiece.
 He doesn’t place him in the category of great bowlers by any stretch of the imagination.
 But he was extremely stingy with giving away runs.
 His economy rate in the Tests was a mere 2.87 runs per over.
 Wickets were hard to come by though.

 After a prosperous stint in first-class cricket at home.
-Raza was chosen in the Pakistan Under-23 side that was toured to Sri Lanka in 1984-85.
+Raza was chosen in the Pakistan Under-23 side that toured Sri Lanka in 1984-85.
 At that time, he was just 20 years old.
 It was not until five years later though that he got elevated to the senior national level, playing for both the Test and One-day International teams.

 Before he made his farewell appearance in 1994-95.
 He had toured Sharjah with Pakistan teams on three occasions and once been to India in 1989-90.
 Where he played in the Nehru Cup competition in which Pakistan beat West Indies in the Final to win the cup.

-His major Test plying trips abroad were to New Zealand in 1993-94, Sri Lanka in 1994-95 and to South Africa and Zimbabwe in 1994-95.
+His major Test plying trips abroad were to New Zealand in 1993-94, Sri Lanka in 1994-95, and to South Africa and Zimbabwe in 1994-95.
 It was 1989-90 when he made his Test debut in the third Test match of the four-Test home series against India.
 After losing his place to more experienced Tauseef Ahmad.
 When he returned some two years later in the 1990-91 rubber against West Indies for a solitary Test and took two wickets to open his account.

 Akram Raza has played league cricket in England for two decades.
-In 2012, he helped the Read club with the Ribblesdale league title for the first time in 23 years.
+In 2012, he helped the Read club with the Ribblesdale League title for the first time in 23 years.
 Where he made 531 runs and 61 wickets in the season.
-Unfortunately, he had already been told that he was not being retained, as Australian Peter Sleep is returning to Read as professional that year.
+Unfortunately, he had already been told that he was not being retained, as Australian Peter Sleep is returning to Read as a professional that year.

-His best figures are 7 for 65 and he has bagged five or more wickets in an innings 32 times and 10 wickets in a match on three occasions.
+His best figures are 7 for 65, and he has bagged five or more wickets in an innings 32 times and 10 wickets in a match on three occasions.
 After retiring from cricket he took up umpiring, reaching a domestic level in 2008.
-Akram Raza reinstated by PCB umpiring panel, following his suspension for his alleged involvement in betting.
+Akram Raza was reinstated by PCB umpiring panel, following his suspension for his alleged involvement in betting.